albar965/littlenavmap-manual/src/en/MENUS.rst

 |Open Aircraft Performance and Merge| Open Aircraft Performance and Merge
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Opens a file loading dialog and subsequently the :doc:`AIRCRAFTPERFMERGE` dialog which allows to merge or copy data from the opened file to the current aircraft performance.
+Opens a file loading dialog and subsequently :doc:`AIRCRAFTPERFMERGE` which allows to merge or copy data from the opened file to the current aircraft performance.

 .. _aircraft-menu-merge: